rajat9garg/urlshortner/memory-bank/projectVision.md

 - MVP completed ahead of schedule: Core URL shortening, Redis caching with proper authentication, robust date/time handling with UTC standardization, OpenAPI controller, and comprehensive unit testing delivered as planned.
 - Resolved critical issues: Redis authentication errors (`NOAUTH`) and date/time serialization inconsistencies (`DateTimeParseException`).
 - All core functionality implemented and tested, with production-ready configuration.

+### 2025-05-27: Vision Realized – Robust Redirection & API
+- Redirection flow is robust, performant, and fully tested.
+- System meets latency (<100ms), reliability, and scalability goals for both creation and redirection.
+- API is clean, versioned, and developer-friendly, with detailed OpenAPI documentation.
+- All flows (shortening, redirection) are ready for production and future enhancements.
+- Changes reinforce a documentation-first, test-driven, and scalable approach.